rsyslog/liblognorm-rulebases/README.md

 at rgerhards@adiscon.com - or use whichever other method that fits you best.

-Please note that all contributions must be under the ASL 2.0 license.
+Please note that all contributions must be under the BSD 2-clause license.
 By contributing, you agree to this.